Arterial dissections: Types

-Carotid and vertebral artery dissection are grouped together as "cervical artery dissection" (CeAD).
+Carotid and vertebral artery dissection are grouped together as "Cervical artery dissection" (CeAD).

 Common features

 As a disease family, arterial dissections share common features, including shared genetic risk variants, and commonly perturbed molecular pathways.
 This includes dysfunction of the TGF-β pathway, extracellular matrix pathways, cellular metabolism and vascular smooth muscle cell contractility.
 Variants in genes including Collagen genes COL1A1, COL1A2, COL3A1, COL4A1, COL5A2, as well as extracellular matrix genes FBN1, FBN2, LOX, MFAP5; TGF-β pathways genes LRP1, TGFBR2, TGFB2; cytoskeletal/contractile pathway genes and PHACTR1, MYLK, PRKG1, and TLN1; and vascular smooth muscle cell gene SLC2A10 have all been implicated in at least two types of arterial dissection.
+Certain comorbidities, such as lupus, may also increase the risk of arterial dissection.